kostrzewa/kokkos_stream_mdrange/README.md

 * `stream-kokkos-4d-mdrange.cpp`: stream benchmark using 4D views and a 4D MDRangePolicy for the `parallel_for`
 * `stream-kokkos-5d-mdrange.cpp`: stream benchmark using 5D views and a 5D MDRangePolicy for the `parallel_for`

+Various additional implementations have been added which go beyond using the default tiling.

+* `stream-kokkos-2d-mdrange-tiling-scan.cpp` allows for a limited type of scan through different tile size configurations.
+* `stream-kokkos-3d-mdrange-tiling-scan.cpp` allows for a limited type of scan through different tile size configurations.
+* `stream-kokkos-4d-mdrange-tiling-scan.cpp` allows for a limited type of scan through different tile size configurations.

 ## Compilation instructions

 Example compilation scripts are provided in the `compilation` directory for different architectures.